NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurocommand/hpc.md

 ```

 ### Adding your containers to lmod
-- To add each container to module search path, run the following:
+- To add each container to the module search path, run the following:
 ```bash
 module use $PWD/local/containers/modules/
 ```
-- It may be a good idea to add this to your .bashrc if this is working.
+- It may be a good idea to add this to your .bashrc if it works.
 When adding to your .bashrc you will need to replace $PWD to point to the correct path, i.e.

  ```bash
  module use ~/neurocommand/local/containers/modules/